stephanemouton/Ansible-WIMS/README.md

 * Debian 9 (stretch)
 * Public key of source user account, in `authorized_keys2` file of root
-* Full domain name is already associated to the Ip address of target server
+* Full domain name is already associated to the IP address of target server
-* e-mail server configuration is out of scope of this script: either the target is already able to send e-mails (recommended) or configuration should be done after WIMS inwtallation
+* e-mail server configuration is out of scope of this script: either the target is already able to send e-mails (recommended) or configuration should be done after WIMS installation

 ### On the installation source